Japan's Abe says no concessions, but no escalation in islet spat with China

 "We should not close the doors to dialogue because there is a problem.
 Rather the existence of issues warrant a good discussion among the high-level officials of both governments," Abe said.
 "The door to dialogue is always open and I really hope the Chinese side would take the same mindset."

-"Those disputes that cannot be resolved now can be shelved for future resolution," he said.

-In addition to the East China Sea dispute with Japan, China has disputes over islands and waters in the South China Sea with the Philippines, Vietnam, Malaysia and Brunei.

-The uninhabited islands under dispute between China and Japan are near rich fishing grounds and potentially large oil and gas reserves.
+The uninhabited islands under dispute are near rich fishing grounds and potentially large oil and gas reserves.

 They are administered by Japan, but Chinese paramilitary vessels approach them routinely in what is seen as Beijing's effort to challenge Japan's control.